drteeth/attend-elixir-talk/slides.md

 ???

-It will foward the details of the game and the team id to the next command
+The event payload includes the game details

 ---
 ### Request attendendance with a Process Manager